 The there is a representation of what is called a SOLID GOLD BADGE beneath the inscription.

-Active intellectuals and professionals often defended the detective novel as respectable recreational or convalescent reading; such seems to have been the case with Porter Hartwell Adams (in the comments, however, John Norris suggests this might have done by a sarcastic college student and the book might not have been owned by Adams at all!
-Still a mystery?...).
+Active intellectuals and professionals often defended the detective novel as respectable recreational or convalescent reading.
+Was this the case with Porter Hartwell Adams?
+Or might this have been simply an "irate doodle" done by a sarcastic college student--meaning the book was never owned by Adams at all.

 Fascinating stuff Curt - well done on the impressive scholarly research mate!